 Unlawfully Carrying a Weapon

 In 2016, a bill allowing licensed concealed handgun permit holders in Texas to openly carry handguns that was passed in 2015 took effect.
+Now, in 2020, a new bill known as HB 1927 allows Texan residents to carry, openly or concealed, without a license or permit if they are over the age of 21.
 Despite these newfound freedoms to carry firearms, it is important to understand that state law in Texas still prohibits carrying certain weapons in certain locations.

 Being legally licensed to carry a handgun is not always a protection against criminal charges, as even licensed individuals can face criminal charges for carrying firearms in certain locations or under certain conditions.
 Depending on the specific nature of the alleged offense, these crimes may be classified as misdemeanors or felonies, either of which can carry serious consequences.